-Continuing to challenge himself, Nicholas went on to serve as U.S. Senator Robert Menendez’s state director, where he oversaw a staff, directed policy and programmatic initiatives, and served as a liaison to the governor’s office, members of Congress, state lawmakers, mayors and a variety of non-profits and state agencies.
+He has also served as the State Director for United States Senator Robert Menendez from 2000 to 2007.
+In this role, he oversaw operations to provide constituent services to citizens, directed policy and programmatic initiatives, and served as a liaison to the Office of the Governor, members of the NJ congressional delegation, state lawmakers, mayors and a variety of non-profits and state agencies.